sandialabs/pecos/documentation/timeseries.rst

 Pecos uses Pandas DataFrames to store and analyze data indexed by time.
 Pandas DataFrames store 2D data with labeled columns.
 Pandas includes a wide range of time series analysis and date-time functionality.
-By using Pandas DataFrames, Pecos is able to take advantage of a wide range of timestamp strings, including UTC offset.
+By using Pandas DataFrames, Pecos is able to take advantage of a wide range of timestamp string formats, including UTC offset.

 Pandas includes many built-in functions to read data from CSV, Excel, SQL, etc.